20a31a0579/project21/README.md

 **🐶PETSPATIAL🐶**

-This is a web based application developed for grooming and pet care😻
+This is a web based application developed for grooming and pet care

 **This web based on grooming and pet care application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft,Future Skills Prime,Quess,Github and EY**.